RetroDECK/ES-DE/USERGUIDE.md

 ES-DE is fully themeable, and although the application ships with the comprehensive rbsimple-DE theme set, you can replace it with a number of themes available from various locations on the Internet.

 >>>
-Somewhat confusingly the term 'theme' and 'theme set' are used to refer to the same thing.
-The correct term for what you apply to the application to achieve a different look is actually 'theme set' as it's a collection of a number of themes for a number of game systems.
+Somewhat confusingly the terms **theme** and **theme set** are used to refer to the same thing.
+The technically correct term for what you apply to the application to achieve a different look is actually _theme set_ as it's a collection of a number of themes for a number of game systems.
 The supplied rbsimple-DE is an example of such a theme set.
-But in this guide and in other EmulationStation resources on the Internet, the term 'theme' is often used to refer to the same thing as a 'theme set'.
+But in this guide and in other EmulationStation resources on the Internet, the term theme is often used to refer to the same thing as a theme set.
+As long as you are aware of the distinction, it doesn't really matter which term is used.
 >>>

-Note that this Desktop Edition fork adds additional features to the themes and more still will be added in the future.
-This means that you may not get the full benefit of the application if you're using a different theme set.
-But effort is spent trying to make sure that the application is backwards compatible with the available themes used by other ES-DE versions, even with the limited functionality.
+Note that this Desktop Edition fork adds additional features to the themes and more still will be added in future versions.
+This means that you may not get the full benefits of the application if you're using a different theme set.
+But effort is spent trying to make ES-DE backwards compatible with the available themes used by other EmulationStation versions, even if the functionality they provide is limited.

-Themes are most easily installed in your ES-DE home directory, i.e. `~/.emulationstation/themes`.
-By just adding the theme sets there, one folder each, they will be found by ES-DE during startup and you're given an option to choose which one to use from the 'UI Settings' on the main menu.
+Themes are most easily installed in your ES-DE home directory, i.e. **~/.emulationstation/themes**.
+By just adding the theme sets there, one folder each, they will be found by ES-DE during startup and you can then choose between them via **UI Settings** on the main menu.

 Note that although you can put additional themes in your ES-DE home directory, the default rbsimple-DE theme is located in your installation folder.
-For example this could be something like `/usr/local/share/emulationstation/themes` on Unix, `/Applications/EmulationStation.app/Contents/Resources/themes` on macOS or `C:\Program Files\EmulationStation\themes` on Windows.
+For example this could be **/usr/local/share/emulationstation/themes** on Unix, **/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes** on macOS or **C:\Program Files\EmulationStation-DE\themes** on Windows.

-Note: If you would like to customize the rbsimple-DE theme, simply make a copy of the complete rbsimple-DE directory to ~/.emulationstation/themes and then that copy of the theme will take precedence over the one in the application installation directory.
+If you would like to customize the rbsimple-DE theme, simply make a copy of the complete rbsimple-DE directory to ~/.emulationstation/themes and then that copy of the theme will take precedence over the one in the application installation directory.

-In this example, we've downloaded the Carbon and Fundamental themes and uncompressed them to the ES-DE folder:
+In this example, we've downloaded the [Carbon](https://github.com/RetroPie/es-theme-carbon) and [Fundamental](https://github.com/G-rila/es-theme-fundamental) themes and uncompressed them to the ES-DE home folder:

 ```
 ~/.emulationstation/themes/es-theme-carbon
 ~/.emulationstation/themes/es-theme-fundamental
 ```

-You will now have three entries for the Theme set selector in the UI settings menu, i.e. rbsimple-DE, es-theme-carbon and es-theme-fundamental.
+You would now have three entries for the Theme set selector in the UI settings menu, i.e. rbsimple-DE, es-theme-carbon and es-theme-fundamental.

 Here are some resources where additional theme sets can be downloaded.